List of Iowa Hawkeyes football honorees: Heisman Trophy nominees

 The most prestigious of these individual awards is the Heisman Trophy.
 Nile Kinnick won the award in 1939, and four other Hawkeyes have placed second in the voting.
 In all, nine Hawkeye players have finished in the top ten in the Heisman Trophy balloting, with Chuck Long doing so twice:

 Hall of Fame inductees

 College Football Hall of Fame

 Nile Kinnick, Duke Slater, and coach Howard Jones were all inducted in the inaugural College Football Hall of Fame class in 1951.
-In all, ten players and six coaches now represent Iowa in the College Football Hall of Fame:
+In all, eleven players and six coaches now represent Iowa in the College Football Hall of Fame:

 Pro Football Hall of Fame

 Five Hawkeyes have been inducted into the Pro Football Hall of Fame:

 Canadian Football Hall of Fame

 Three Hawkeyes have been inducted into the Canadian Football Hall of Fame for their play in the Canadian Football League:

 Iowa Sports Hall of Fame

 The Iowa Sports Hall of Fame, sponsored by the Des Moines Register, honors outstanding athletes and sports contributors.
 To be eligible, members must have either been born in Iowa or gained prominence while competing for a college or university in Iowa.
 Aubrey Devine, Nile Kinnick, and Duke Slater were three of the five football players inducted when the Hall was founded in 1951.
 25 Hawkeye players and 3 Hawkeye coaches have been inducted into the Iowa Sports Hall of Fame: